Florida International University pedestrian bridge collapse: Collapse

+FIU was on spring break at the time of collapse.

 At 1:47 p.m. on March 15, the north end of the installed bridge span had a blow-out as the northernmost tendon (11) sheared the remaining rebar in adjacent vertical truss member (12) at the cold joint (node) where truss members 11 and 12 join the deck.
 The span sagged deeply as the diagonal fractured, folded, and immediately dropped the heavy full span onto the roadway below.
 A dashcam video shows that the blowout, collapse, and impact sequence took only a few video frames.

 United States Senator and FIU adjunct professor Marco Rubio tweeted that engineers were tightening loosened cables on March 15: "Workers were adding more tension to the steel rod (tendon) inside a concrete diagonal strut at the north end".

 Aftermath

 Six people were killed and ten were injured.
 Five of the victims were killed immediately when the bridge fell; one died at the hospital.
 Navaro Brown, aged 37, who worked for VSL, the company contracted to apply post-tensioning, died in the collapse.
 Two other employees of VSL were hospitalized.
 The other people killed were Alberto Arias, 53, Brandon Brownfield, 39, FIU student Alexa Duran, 18, Rolando Fraga, 60, and Oswaldo Gonzalez, 57.

 At the time of the collapse, the roadway was open, and multiple eastbound cars were stopped at a traffic light under the span.
 Eight cars were crushed.
 A driver who survived the collapse reported that small rocks fell onto her car just before the front of her car was crushed.
 A worker saved himself when he heard cracking and locked his safety harness just before the collapse.

 Southwest 8th Street between Southwest 107th and 117th Avenues was closed until March 24 while the debris was cleared.